Spherical means in annular regions in the $n$-dimensional real hyperbolic spaces: Introduction

 As the authors in \cite{EK} have observed, their result for Euclidean spherical means, can be used to derive result for some cases, real hyperbolic spaces being one of them.
-We would however like to give a direct proof of Theorem \ref{th1} using the underline geometry of the real hyperbolic spaces.
+In a recently published book \cite {V2}, Chapter 10, the authors have developed a general theory of transmutation operators from which our result Theorem \ref{th1} can be derived using a string of lemmas proved in this chapter.
+However, the expressions for the spherical harmonic coefficients $a_{kj}(\rho)$ as given in Theorem \ref{th1} have nowhere been listed before.
+Moreover, our approach to the proof of theorem is direct, transparent and brings out the underline geometry of the real hyperbolic spaces clearly.
+The proof of the necessary part of this theorem is close to the work in \cite{V1}, p.108, on problems related to spherical means and the proof of the sufficient part is completely new.

 The case of other real rank one symmetric spaces can be dealt with in a similar way.